billster45/gganimate-experiments/README.md

 Introduction
 ============

-This set of gganimate examples comes from the excellent slides tweeted here: <https://twitter.com/mitchoharawild/status/1108913366100119553?s=12>
+1. This set of gganimate examples are adapted from the excellent slides tweeted here: <https://twitter.com/mitchoharawild/status/1108913366100119553?s=12>

-The tweet links to these great slides: <https://mitchelloharawild.com/wombat-gganimate/#1>
+2. You can view the slides here: <https://mitchelloharawild.com/wombat-gganimate/#1>

-Code for the slides is here: <https://github.com/numbats/gganimate-workshop>
+3. Code for the slides is here: <https://github.com/numbats/gganimate-workshop>

-To help understand more intuitively how gganimate works, most of the examples from the slides are presented below as static ggplot charts along with a few rows of the raw data.
-Then as the animated version using gganimate.
+4. To help me understand intuitively how gganimate works with ggplot, I've re-created most of the examples from the slides below.
+First as a static ggplot plot, then as the gganimate version.

-I've also made it clear which package each function comes from, either ggplot2 or gganimate by adding ggnaimte:: or ggplot2:: before each function.
+5. To make it clear which package each function comes from I have added ggnaimte:: or ggplot2:: before each function.

-This describes the functions of gganimate and what they do well: <https://gganimate.com/reference/index.html>
+6. I've found the gganimate reference describes all its functions very clearly: <https://gganimate.com/reference/index.html>

 ``` r
 library(ggplot2)